 A catalogue of specimens deposited in the museum collections of the British Geological Survey

 This useful and informative report is the published product of a compilation of data on the type and figured specimens of 'Purbeck' and 'Wealden' Ostracoda held in the collections of the British Geological Survey.
 The largest part is concerned with the specimens illustrated by F W Anderson between 1939 and 1985.
 The 355 entries included in the catalogue comprise 29 genera and 142 species.

 This report is released for download here in PDF format and should be read using appropriate software, such as Adobe Acrobat Reader.
 This software is freely available and can be downloaded from Adobe's web site.

 The Fossil Focus series is a popular publication designed to inform non-specialists about the nature and usefulness of different fossil groups.
 They are produced as folded A3 cards, carefully written to explain key technical terms and lavishly illustrated with photographs of fossils and cartoons to illustrate the environments and mode of life of the animals and plants most commonly found as fossils.

-covered by the series are:
+Subjects covered by the series are:

 Records and datasets relating to the extensive fossil collections, are held at the Keyworth and Edinburgh offices.